 The applied project is completed in two consecutive phases.
 In the first phase, students register in a course that guides them through the preparation of their applied project proposal.
 Once the proposal has been approved, each student is assigned to an academic advisor who supervises the project through to completion.

-The applied project normally requires four months from the time the proposal has been approved and the academic advisor assigned.
+The applied project normally requires five months from the time the proposal has been approved and the academic advisor assigned.
 This time may be extended with the approval of the MBA Program Director or delegated academic manager, and the payment of the Program Continuation Fee.

 The applied project is graded on a pass/fail basis, with a grade of 70 per cent being a pass.

-Average program completion time is 2.5 to three years, but students may have up to a maximum of five years to complete all requirements.
 Most students spend about 20 to 25 hours per week on their studies while in the program.

 "Advanced standing" means the student is exempt from some or all of the required assignments in a particular course.